-- 59.(1) Corporal punishment, severe or frightening measures shall not be inflicted on a child placed in a child care centre in accordance with the provisions of this Act. - (2) A person who imposes corporal punishment, severe or frightening measures on a child placed in a child care centre is guilty of an offence and is liable on summary conviction of \$10 000 or to imprisonment for a term of 2 years or to both.
+- 59.(1) Corporal punishment and cruel, inhuman or degrading measures shall not be inflicted on a child placed in a child care centre in accordance with the provisions of this Act. - (2) A person who imposes corporal punishment and cruel, inhuman or degrading measures on a child placed in a child care centre is guilty of an offence and is liable on summary conviction of \$10 000 or to imprisonment for a term of 2 years or to both.